-Metsä Fibre, a part of Metsä Group, commences pre-engineering project to build a new bioproduct mill in Kemi, Finland.
+Metsä Fibre, part of Metsä Group, is carrying out pre-engineering project to build a new bioproduct mill in Kemi, Finland.
 If implemented in full, the total value of the investment would amount to EUR 1.5 billion.

-Building a new bioproduct mill in Kemi was chosen for future development.
-Target for the now initiated pre-engineering project is to create conditions for building a bioproduct mill with annual production capacity of approximately 1.5 million tonnes of softwood and hardwood pulp to Metsä Group’s current mill site in Kemi.
+Target for the ongoing pre-engineering project is to create conditions for building a bioproduct mill with annual production capacity of approximately 1.5 million tonnes of softwood and hardwood pulp to Metsä Group’s current mill site in Kemi.
 In addition to pulp, the mill would produce various other bioproducts.
 This mill would be the biggest wood processing unit in the Northern hemisphere.
 The new mill would replace the current Kemi pulp mill which annual capacity is approximately 620,000 tonnes.

 The Kemi bioproduct mill would directly employ approximately 250 people and, in its entire direct value chain, roughly 2,500 people in total.
 There is an increase of 1,500 people compared to the current situation.
 The employment impact in the construction phase would be almost 10,000 person-years of which over half in Kemi.